beaverbuilder/documentation/beaver-themer/field-connections/index.md

 The versatility of these connections allows data extraction from a multitude of sources, including WordPress data, WordPress custom fields, and popular plugins like Advanced Custom Fields, Big Commerce, Easy Digital Downloads, The Events Calendar, and WooCommerce.

 Furthermore, field connections extend their support to [shortcodes](syntax.md), granting you the flexibility to apply them not only within row, column, or module options but also throughout your entire layout wherever text can be inserted.
-This includes areas like within an HTML module or the custom layout option for the Post module.
+This includes HTML modules or the custom layout option for the Post module.

 ```mermaid
 flowchart LR